MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-For simple resolvers like `averageRating` or deprecated fields that behave like aliases, you can create the field resolvers inline in object type's class definition:
+For simple resolvers like `averageRating` or deprecated fields that behave like aliases, you can create field resolvers inline in the object type class definition:

 ```typescript
 @ObjectType()